6 rooms

 Back to the same landing for access to another small office, nursery or dressing room.

-The two small rooms described above, currently used as office and storage spaces (5m² each) ,offer potential for additional en-suite bathrooms.
+The two small rooms described above, currently used as office and storage spaces (5m² each), offer potential for additional en-suite bathrooms.

 Back to the main entrance hall, a door under the stairs gives access to steps down to the first of three levels of cellars.
 The cellars can also be accessed from the rear garden, reached via an outside staircase located just before the smaller living room.

 The garden is partly laid to lawn, and partly a painted cement floor.
 Camellia bushes, closely associated with this town, provide privacy from the neighbours' view and plenty of climbing plants soften the exterior.
-From the end of the garden looked down to the river that runs through the town and across to a broad open meadow.
+From the end of the garden look down to the river that runs through the town and across to a broad open meadow.
 Look up for views of the high forested hills of the Montagne Noire.

 On the garden level, there is a first basement floor with gas central heating boiler, laundry and storage spaces.
 Two further basement floors have large windows looking over the river.
 Originally used by the merchant who had the house built for storing and drying the leather and sheepskins in which he dealt, they now offer additional storage space, potential for expansion or simply a curiosity requiring little input.
 However you might use them, or not, for the price of a three-storey house, here you have six storeys.